microsoft/vscode-dev-containers/CONTRIBUTING.md

     See [VS Code Remote's documentation](https://aka.ms/vscode-remote/docker) for information on the expected contents of `devContainer.json` and how it relates to other files listed above.

     Note that any additional assets can be included as needed, but keep in mind that these will overlay on top of an existing project.
+Keeping these files in the `.devcontainer` should reduce the chances of something conflicting but note that any command that are run are relative to the root of the project, so you'll need to include `.devcontainer` in any path references.

-Anything you don't want added to a project should be referenced in [glob](https://facelessuser.github.io/wcmatch/glob/) form in `.devcontainer/ignore` with paths relative to the location of the `ignore` file.
+    Anything you don't want added to a project should be referenced in [glob](https://facelessuser.github.io/wcmatch/glob/) form in `.devcontainer/ignore` with paths relative to the root of the folder.
 Create a `README.md` in the folder with a brief description of the purpose of the container definition and any manual steps required to use it.

 4. Commit your changes and submit a PR - we'll take a look at it, provide any needed feedback, and then merge it in!
 We appreciate any and all feedback!!